Survey of Natural Language Processing for Education: Taxonomy, Systematic Review, and Future Trends: Review of Techniques

-Code correctness is a vital factor in judging the quality of a code snippet, which can be quickly evaluated using compilers and interpreters.
-Therefore, dynamic analyses evaluate a code snippet by its performance of execution.
-By executing on a set of test cases, the execution results are supposed to be the same as the excepted results.
-In this way, many dynamic analysis tools for detecting code quality issues are developed, such as \textit{AutoStyle}~\cite{roy:its2016}, \textit{WebTA}~\cite{ureel:tscse2019}, \textit{Refactor Tutor}~\cite{keuning:tscse2021} and \textit{Hyperstyle}~\cite{birillo:cse2022}.
-On the contrary, some researchers apply static analysis approaches to assess a code snippet, where static features are extracted from the code without executing it.
-The static features include complexity, comments, number of lines, number of operators, number of operands and so on.
+\begin{itemize}[leftmargin=*] \item \textbf{It is hard to identify good features and scoring algorithms.} The static features include complexity, comments, number of lines, number of operators, number of operands, and so on.
 The static analysis approaches leverage these features to identify the quality of code~\cite{lajis:icsca2018}.
 Machine learning algorithms also have been applied to ACS.
 Clustering, breadth-first search, and neural network approaches are utilized to track the logic errors in code~\cite{glassman:tochi2015,talbot:sce2020,von:ie2018}.
-Besides, Queiros~\etal~\cite{queiros:aicse2012} proposed hybrid approaches combining static and dynamic approaches.
+Besides, Queiros~\etal~\cite{queiros:aicse2012} proposed hybrid approaches combining static and dynamic approaches, which can be formulated as follows:

-Instead of directly scoring a code snippet based on the extracted features, there are a series of studies focusing on evaluating the contextual embedding of a code snippet, which benefits to measure the distance between the evaluated code and the correct code for ACS~\cite{wang:mlkdd2023}.
-The embedding of variable and method identifiers utilizes local and global context\cite{allamanis:fse2015}, abstract syntax trees~\cite{zhang:icse2019}, and AST paths~\cite{alon:popl2019,hellendoorn:iclr2019}.
+where $C$ is the code snippet and $s$ is the annotated score for supervised training. \item \textbf{Implicitly encode the code snippet via distributed representation.} Instead of directly scoring a code snippet based on the extracted features, there are a series of studies focusing on evaluating the contextual embedding of a code snippet, which benefits measuring the distance between the evaluated snippet and the correct snippet for ACS~\cite{wang:mlkdd2023}.
+The embedding of variable and method identifiers utilizes local and global context\cite{allamanis:fse2015}, Abstract Syntax Trees (AST)~\cite{zhang:icse2019}, and AST paths~\cite{alon:popl2019,hellendoorn:iclr2019}.
 Later, Feng~\etal~\cite{feng:arxiv2020} and Kanade~\etal~\cite{kanade:pmlr2020} proposed CodeBERT and CuBERT, respectively.
-They model code beyond the simple tokenization.
+They model the code beyond simple tokenization:

+Similar to language models, the pre-training aims to learn the pattern of code language. \end{itemize}

+Even though a great number of systems have been developed for ACS, there still remains an unsolved question to develop adaptive and fine-grained scoring paradigms for ACS in various scenarios.